syed-aliredha/SC1015-Mini-Project/README.md

 ## About
 This is a Mini-Project for SC1015 (Introduction to Data Science and Artificial Intelligence) which aims to create an effective and efficient music recommender system.

-For a detailed walkthrough, please view the source code in order from:
+For a detailed walkthrough, please view the source code in the following order:

 Part 1: Genre Classification Model
 - Our attempt at feature engineering to create genre labels for our curated playlist where song recommendations from our system are based on